 - My friend, Nico, had come along one morning, and he had picked up breakfast at McDonald’s.
 At a commercial break, Nico was eating his hash browns which were rectangular and said something like, “Food should not have a shape.”
 Slayton, just a few feet away, replied in his New York accent, “That’s funny, kid.
 You mind if I use that?”
 We never heard this bit in a routine, but I’d like to think he used the idea at some point.

 - On another visit, where Nico and I had specifically visited the studio because Slayton was scheduled to be the featured guest, we were sorely disappointed to learn that he could attend only the first hour of the show (which ran four hours).
-Poor us, we would have to console ourselves with the secondary guest — some new, up and coming comic named … Dana Carvey.
-I don’t remember much of that show, but I am pretty sure our disappointment evaporated quickly and that we had a great time.
+Poor us, we would have to console ourselves with the secondary guest — some new, up-and-coming comic named … Dana Carvey.
+Our disappointment quickly evaporated and Carvey, who would appear many more times over the years, became an instant favorite.
 (For anyone unaware, Carvey is a comedy genius who went on to find great fame on Saturday Night Live and in the movies.)

 Breakfast with Bennett

 About once a quarter or so on a Friday morning, Bennett would host a much larger “Breakfast with Bennett” show.
 Instead of doing the program as usual from the station, he would take the show on the road and do it at a comedy club or theater.
 The “Breakfast with Bennett” editions of the program were essentially big variety shows, with a live house band, comics doing 10-minute stand-up sets, and rock bands performing live.

 I attended at least one of these shows in person, and they were great fun, although not quite the same high as being in the small radio studio for a “normal” show.

 In any case, I doubt many other mainstream morning radio shows have regularly mounted such elaborate productions.

 More comics than I could ever hope to remember were regular guests on The Alex Bennett Show.